 Currently available ADEPT online streaming video training modules include:

-Module 1: Understanding tactical combat / emergency casualty care and controlling massive hemorrhage: An introduction to the essentials of TCCC and TECC and the fundamentals of controlling massive hemorrhage in the prehospital environment.
+Module 1: Massive Hemorrhage: Understanding tactical combat / emergency casualty care and controlling massive hemorrhage.
+An introduction to the essentials of TCCC and TECC and the fundamentals of controlling massive hemorrhage in the prehospital environment.
 This course is intended to be a prerequisite for all other courses of the ADEPT online training series for those who have not worked in the tactical medicine environment or who have not had previous formal training in TCCC or TECC.

-Module 5: Management of adult and pediatric traumatic brain injury (TBI) in the prehospital environment: Prehospital management of traumatic brain injury (TBI).
+Module 5: Head Injury: Management of adult and pediatric traumatic brain injury (TBI) in the prehospital environment.
 This module guides the provider through identification of mild TBI; the most commonly missed TBI.
 Updated for 2018 with CPG, guidelines for the use of hypertonic saline, ketamine, fentanyl, midazolam and ventilator settings for the prehospital environment for the treatment of moderate and severe TBI.
 This module is new for all listeners.
 It also looks at new recommendations for the use of plasma and blood products in traumatic brain injury casualties.
 Additionally, this module covers Arizona EPIC pediatric TBI guidelines so the user is exposed to pediatric management parameters.